w314/notes/oracleNotes/oracle.md

 If the `listener` stops working you cannot connect to the database, already established connection will not be affected.

-If trying to connect you will get: `ORA-12541: TNS:no listener` error.
+If trying to connect you will get: `ORA-12541: Cannot connect.
+No listener` error.

 Listener Command
 - status: `lsnrctl status`
 - start: `lsnrctl start`

-## Userful commands
+## Usefull commands

 ```sql
 -- view tables you have created